thathoff/kirby-git-content/README.md

 ## Git LFS
-Your repository might increase over time, by adding Images, Audio, Video, Binaries, etc. cloning and updating your content repostory can take a lot of time.
+Your repository might increase over time, by adding Images, Audio, Video, Binaries, etc. cloning and updating your content repository can take a lot of time.
 If you are able to use [Git LFS](https://git-lfs.github.com/) you probably should.
 Here is what the .gitattributes-File could look like:

 ```